 Area: The villages of Izieu and Brégnier-Cordon

-“We arrived by truck, not by bus, by truck; and I always remember, you know, Reifman, he jumped off the truck and said: “Wow, it’s paradise!””
+“We arrived by truck, not by bus, by truck; and I always remember, you know, Reifman, he jumped off the truck and said: “what a paradise!””

 Izieu is a village in Bugey, Ain, far from the main roads, which boasts a beautiful panorama over the Chartreuse and the north of the Vercors.
 The home was based in the hamlet of Lélinaz which is halfway between the villages of Izieu and Brégnier-Cordon.